MileHacker Logo

 • Book group accommodations and activities well in advance.

-• Consider private vacation rentals or multiple hotel rooms/suites.
+• Consider private vacation rentals or multiple rooms in a hotel/suites.

 • Clearly communicate itineraries and plans to all group members.